aimardcr/FridaDetectionBypass/README.md

 To bypass or detect this behavior, we can use a customized frida-server such as:
 - https://github.com/hzzheyang/strongR-frida-android

-Don't forget to download [libfrida-gumjs.a](https://github.com/frida/frida/releases) and put it in the same dir as Android.mk.

 ## Notes
 It is recommended that you build the frida yourself so that any string artifacts are changed incase the developer already flagged the binaries in the repo release.